MSW Admissions: Frequently Asked Questions

 I am applying to a program that requires the GRE (e.g., PhD; MPH or MPP concurrent degree, etc.) Can I submit my application if my official GRE scores have not been received?

 Yes, but your GRE scores must be received by the application deadline.
-After you submit, you will still be able to log in and check the status of the receipt of your GRE scores.
+After you submit your online application, you will still be able to log in and check the status of the receipt of your GRE scores.

 Can I submit my application if my letters of recommendation have not been received?

 Yes, but your letters of recommendations must be received by the application deadline.
-After you submit, you will still be able to log in and check the status of the receipt of your recommendation letters.
+After you submit your online application, you will still be able to log in and check the status of the receipt of your recommendation letters.

 How can I qualify for and/or apply for an application fee waiver?